 Provide patient and family education such as specific to procedure, diagnosis and how to care for self at home.

-• Accountable for the management of Post op patients, patients requiring cardiac assessment and monitoring, medical patients
+• Accountable for the management of post op patients and medical patients.

 • Utilizes critical thinking skills to recognize and solve patient problems.